linda-seiter/cmsc115/week1_lab/README.md

 ## Learning Objectives

-- Run a Java application
+- Run a Java class
-- Run a Junit test
-- Modify a Java class
+- Edit a Java class
+- Use single-line and multi-line (block) comments
+- Declare, initialize, and update a variable.
+- Use numeric operators in calculations.
-- Use comments to document code
+- Use a `Scanner` to read user input.
-- Comment out code to prevent execution
-- Apply rules of operator precedence
-- Fix common syntax errors
+- Identify and fix common syntax errors
-- Create a new Java class

 ## Setup